 The images above are a representation of a three-dimensional low-density composite with a random fiber orientation distribution.
 The actual microstructure is on the top.
 In the lower figure, the small dark circles represent either nodal locations of binder or the intersection of the fiber and the control volume.
 This network gives the equivalent continuum constitutive behavior as shown below, with the stress-strain behavior shown for the six stress components.
 As one might expect, there is a clear distinction between the on-axis stress and those transverse to the applied stress.

 The image below and right represents a three-dimensional structural foam.
 Using a sequential process of digitization, we replace an effective continuum with a representation of one-dimensional elements that have the effective lumped area as do the closed walls of the foam.
 We can then use this simplified representation to again compute the effective bulk mechanical properties of this unusual solid.
 The foam images are courtesy of Dr. Karsten Thompson of LSU.
-Below left: a view near CSU's mountain campus, Summer, 2018; clearing out deadfall just Like the Sidonians (12b), Wind Tunnel, Devil's Head; for years, we had the place to ourselves: White as Snow (12a), Sheep Mountain, Poudre Canyon; the hidden and obscure Walk Through Fire (12c), Chuck Norris Wall, DH; calf-hooking the caffe latte crux of the remote and unforgettable Knotted Cord (12b), Torn Curtain, DH; deep in the heart of dream world: the Schrammies of the Elbsandstein, Germany; shaded in the morning, beautiful all day long: Of Course I Still Love You (12a/b), Falcon, DH.
+Below left: Thank you, Mr. Scott, for your support of engineering at CSU; sculpted by water or the hand of God - I've heard it both ways: Colorado Plateau, Utah; clearing out deadfall just Like the Sidonians (12b), Wind Tunnel, Devil's Head; short, sweet, and secluded: Ben Hogan (12b), The Links, Poudre Canyon; the incredible east face of Brookside at DH: Call the Sea to Still (12b/c); a lot of really good things can happen early in the day: Four O'clock World (12b), Staunton State Park; calf-hooking the caffe latte crux of the remote and unforgettable Knotted Cord (12b), Torn Curtain, DH; Dr. Bennett Austin belayed a four-hour cleaning session that left him covered head to toe in moss, lichen, and dirt - never one complaint: Nine Days to the Nearest Fort (12a), Redfeather; shaded in the morning, beautiful all day long: Of Course I Still Love You (12a/b), Falcon, DH; an early recon of what would become the four-pitch routes of Mr. Magic (11a) and Tell No One (11b), with the superb By Any Other Name (11c) in the foreground.
+Where are these routes?
+I can't tell you.
 Climbing photos by the incomparable Greg Hand.
-Bottom photo to my courageous friend Professor Jorge Ramirez.
-RIP, brother.